-The Housing Delivery programme continue to deliver low-cost home ownership through two grant funded schemes; Homes England's Second-Hand Shared Ownership and YNY Devolution funded Second Hand Shared Ownership with retrofit.
-Combined these two schemes will deliver 40 new affordable homes and to date 34 homes have been acquired and matched to purchasers.
-The final 4 properties in the YNY funded programme are expected to be secured by the end of Q2 2024.
+The Housing Delivery programme has concluded two grant funded schemes which delivered shared ownership in the city; Homes England's Second-Hand Shared Ownership and YNY Devolution funded Second Hand Shared Ownership with retrofit.
+Combined these two schemes have delivered 40 new affordable homes to residents who are unable to access home ownership on the open market.
+The 25 homes funded to provide additional retrofit measures to increase EPC ratings from D or below to C and above have saved in the region of 36 tonnes of CO2 emissions